Diane Barwick: Career

-In 1977, Barwick was a co-founder and editor of Aboriginal History, the journal of the Australian Centre for Indigenous History, Research School of Social Science, ANU.
-She retained the position until 1982.
+In 1977, Barwick co-founded Aboriginal History, a journal of dedicated to aboriginal studies.
+She was an editor of the journal until 1982.

-In 1979, she was a temporary research fellow in the department of history, Research School of Social Sciences, ANU for a year.

 In 1980, she became involved in the Aboriginal Treaty Committee, working to ensure some official recognition, and protection, of Aboriginal rights.

-In May 1985, she was appointed by the AIAS in an honorary capacity to establish a national Aboriginal biographical register.
+Death

 On 4 April 1986, she died of a cerebral hemorrhage at Royal Canberra Hospital.
-She was buried in Gungahlin cemetery with Catholic rites.
+She was buried in Gungahlin Cemetery with Catholic rites.

 Research

-Barwick's research and writing focussed on the traditional and contemporary aspects of aboriginal life, while she campaigned against prejudice and injustice for aboriginal people.
+Barwick's research and writing focused on the traditional and contemporary aspects of aboriginal life, while she campaigned against prejudice and injustice for aboriginal people.
 She was particularly sensitive to Indigenous peoples' connection to land, and the impact of dispossession; her work stressed the importance of understanding the historical context of colonialism.

-In 1984, she published the journal article "Mapping the Past: An Atlas of Victorian clans, 1835-1904", which has become a major reference understanding the traditional ownership of Aboriginal land in Victoria.
-This was to be the start of a larger project, but she died just days short of her forty-eighth birthday having just started the second part of the project.
+In 1984, she published the journal article "Mapping the Past: An Atlas of Victorian clans, 1835–1904", which has become a major reference understanding the traditional ownership of Aboriginal land in Victoria.
+This was to be the start of a larger project, but she died just days short of her 48th birthday having just started the second part of the project.